Choosing the Right College for You

 Evaluating the Social Landscape

 Beyond academics, the social landscape plays a pivotal role in your college experience.
 Explore the process of joining clubs and extracurricular activities and assess the ease of forming friendships.
 Investigate challenges the current student body faces, the utilization of counseling services, and the ease of appointment scheduling.
 Keep an eye on graduation rates, transfer rates, and employment offers to gauge the overall success and satisfaction of students.
-You can easily find this information on each college’s scorecard, click here.
+You can easily find this information on each college’s scorecard.
+Click here.

 Proactive Engagement

 During this period, universities typically reach out only for clarification on applications.
 However, don't hesitate to take the initiative.
 Reach out to colleges and universities with your questions and request connections with current students for insights.
 Aim to speak with students across different years to gain a comprehensive view of their university experience and how it would translate for yourself.
-Be sure to check portals frequently so ensure that financial aid forms, merit scholarships, and other documentation is being completed on time.
+Be sure to check portals frequently so ensure that financial aid forms, merit scholarships, and other documentation are being completed on time.

 Overcoming Decision Fatigue